stephenry/q/README.md

   resources and is carried out using a parallel sorting network.
 Such sort networks utlitise a series of comparions and swaps in parallel.
-Traditional sort algorithm, such as quicksort, are atypical in computer hardware because of their recursive nature and because of the non-trivial complexity in its implementation.
+Traditional sort algorithm, such as quicksort, are atypical in computer hardware because of their recursive nature, which brings with it non-trivial complexity in its implementation.
 * Sorting can also be carried out in hardware in O(N) using the insertion sort algorithm.
 In this approach, an associatively addressed shift register is used to compute, in parallel, the